Filpill/blog-web/content/projects/2024-01-16-docker-ingestion.md

 4. Create Dockerised instance of Postgres database.
 5. Create Dockerised instance of PgAdmin to connect and manage database.
 6. Create tables into Postgres DB using Dockerised Python ingestion script.
+7. Use SQL to transform data and create tables for analytical capability.
+8. Automate the ETL procedure by running SQL scripts with psql.

 #### Stage 3 - Analyse and Visualise Data
-7. Use SQL to transform data and create tables for analytical capability.
-8. Connect dashboarding tool to database and showcase data visualisations.
+9. Connect dashboarding tool to database and showcase data visualisations.

 ### Why Docker?